cwinpy/cwinpy/docs/pe/roq/roq.rst

 down the inference.

-While CWInPy's likelihood evaluations will operate in this mode by default, in these cases it can be useful to instead use *Reduced Order Quadrature* to help speed things up.
-There are several caveats to this, in particular, different frequency bins are highly uncorrelated, so it is unlikely that a small reduced basis set will be found if the frequency offset of many tens of frequency bins.
-Also, for the length of dataset often found in practice (or order a million data points over a year of observations), computer memory constraints may make it necessary to build the reduced basis on shorter blocks of data.
-Unlike the use of ROQs for parameter estimation with Compact Binary Coalescences [2]_, the same set of basis vectors cannot generally be used for different sources, so need to be calculated individually for each source and dataset.
+While CWInPy's likelihood evaluations will operate in this mode by default, in these cases it can be useful to instead use *Reduced Order Quadrature* to potentially help speed things up.
+There are several caveats to this, in particular, different frequency bins are highly uncorrelated, so it is unlikely that a small reduced basis set will be found if the frequency offset is many tens of frequency bins.
+Also, for the length of dataset often found in practice (of order a million data points over a year of observations), computer memory constraints may make it necessary to build the reduced basis on shorter blocks of data.
+Unlike the use of ROQs for parameter estimation with Compact Binary Coalescences [2]_, the same set of basis vectors cannot generally be used for different sources, so they need to be calculated individually for each source and dataset.

 Usage
 =====